 Established in 1996, we are the public health unit for the Bay of Plenty and Lakes Districts Health Boards.
 We are one of twelve public health units across New Zealand and are funded by the Ministry of Health.

 We focus on the achievement of health equity, in particular for Māori.

 Our name Toi Te Ora represents the idea of enduring wellbeing.
 Toi is the name of a celebrated Māori ancestor in the Bay of Plenty and Lakes region and ‘Ora’ is to be alive, well and healthy.

 Public health is about action that protects our environments, prevents illness and injury and promotes health and wellbeing of communities.

-Toi Te Ora Public Health develops and delivers a wide range of health promotion and health protection programmes for people in the greater Bay of Plenty and Lakes districts.
+We develop and deliver a wide range of health promotion and health protection programmes for people in the greater Bay of Plenty and Lakes districts.

 Our work involves people and organisations working together to improve the health of our communities and people at risk.
 The focus of our work supports the social and physical environments in which we live, and delivers programmes encouraging healthy activities.

 This page was last updated at 12:41PM on August 12, 2021.
 This information is reviewed and edited by Toi Te Ora Public Health.